 The sensitive and long food probe made from 304 stainless steel can be inserted into the candle wax for an accurate reading at the temperature, so your wax never has to overheat!

 If you prefer something more traditional, the Rubbermaid Food Thermometer is a great choice.

 The thermometer dial displays the true temperature of food or candle wax and can read temperatures between 0-220°F, which covers the temperature range of candle making.

 It is ideal to use in any kitchen for candle making, and the long probe is easy to clean.
 The shatterproof glass lens allows the thermometer to be long-lasting and dependable, which is exactly what you want when candle making.

 Not needing batteries to work, you can always depend on this thermometer to give you an accurate reading, and to last you for years.
 A user calibration nut ensures long-lasting accuracy, so your candles turn out perfect each time!

 4. Vilgen Kitchen Thermometer

-This reliable digital thermometer can give temperature readings between -58 and 572 degrees Fahrenheit, which covers all the possible temperature ranges of candle making.
+This reliable digital thermometer can give temperature readings between -58-572°F, which covers all the possible temperature ranges of candle making.